saaniaki/eloki/README.md

 </Directory>
 ```

-Restart the Apache webserver and AWStats should be up and running:
+Restart the Apache web server and AWStats should be up and running:
 ```bash
 $ sudo systemctl restart apache2
 ```